Consent Orders Family Law

 What Consent Orders Can and Can’t Do

-- Financial division
+- division of property

-- Transfers of property or superannuation
+- transfer of assets or superannuation

-- Ongoing spousal maintenance
+- ongoing spousal maintenance

 What If Circumstances Change?